Marked for Death

 “You’ll find no judgement from me, but if you wanted to hide those things from me, you should wash off the other person’s scent.”
 She said with what I presumed was amusement at our embarrassment.
 “You have a good evening, I’ll see you tomorrow.”

 We were left alone and thankfully dinner came quickly.
-It was inedible hospital food, but with the time I’d spent in psych wards and how hungry I was, I wolfed it down at record speed.
+It was inedible hospital food, but with the time I’d spent in psych wards getting used to that kind of food and how hungry I was, I wolfed it down at record speed.

 It wasn’t long after I finished eating that Malkie got up and looked toward the door, as if ready to pounce with its feline body, letting out a short growl.